 - Reference audience members.
 As much as possible reference and call out people in the audience.
 This can be people who were in your story—George, I’m talking about you!
 Or a warning to concerned parties—Mom, you better close your ears!
 It will get you easy laughs and keep people engaged.

 Awesome Story: Some of you might know that Spencer is a total party animal.
-And by party animal I mean, goes to bed by 10pm every night, prefers coke without the rum and actually volunteers to be designated driver.
-So, we should have known better than to convince her to go to a toga party at the local fraternity—don’t worry Dad, there were teacher chaperones there (wink, wink, nudge, nudge).
-Spencer, being a toga party novice, did not get the memo to wear a ‘just in case’ outfit underneath her toga, assuming that the billowing white sheet and 4 safety pins would cover her plenty.
-Fast forward to the middle of the dance floor, Spencer is about to bust into one of her crazy dance moves (I’m sure she learned that from you older brother, Robert).
-Anyone who went to college with Spencer—I see the Tri Delta table in the back, knows the Spencer dance move I am talking about.
+And by party animal I mean goes to bed by 10 p.m. every night, prefers Coke without the rum and actually volunteers to be the designated driver.
+So, we should have known better than to convince her to go to a toga party at the local fraternity.–Don’t worry Dad, there were teacher chaperones there (wink, wink, nudge, nudge)–Spencer, being a toga party novice, did not get the memo to wear a ‘just in case’ outfit underneath her toga, assuming that the billowing white sheet and four safety pins would cover her aplenty.
+Fast forward to the middle of the dance floor, Spencer is about to bust into one of her crazy dance moves.
+(I’m sure she learned that from you, older brother Robert).
+Anyone who went to college with Spencer—I see the Tri Delta table in the back–knows the Spencer dance move I am talking about.
 It involves a little shimmy here and a little bouncy there.
-So in the middle of this crazy dance move, Spencer’s toga gets stuck on the corner of the beer pong table and rips off of her in one big swoosh.
-Of course, Spencer pretends this was a purposeful move and ties it into her grand finale sashaying off the dance floor into the bathroom.
+So, in the middle of this crazy dance move, Spencer’s toga gets stuck on the corner of the beer pong table and rips off of her in one big swoosh.
+Of course, Spencer pretends this was a purposeful move and ties it into her grand finale, sashaying off the dance floor into the bathroom.
 Don’t worry everyone, I have made sure her wedding dress is secured with more than just safety pins for dancing later.

 After your final story and your last audience tie-in, it’s time for the clink.
 This is the part of the speech where you can get sappy.
-It’s your opportunity to offer well-wishes, thanks and gratitude towards the toastee and anyone else in the room.
+It’s your opportunity to offer well wishes, thanks and gratitude toward the toastee and anyone else in the room.
 Specifically:

 - Thank the hosts.